In a nutshell, keyword mapping is the process of assigning relevant keywords to the pages on your website, based on their intent and topic.

 - Budget (<400$)

 Having crafted your keyword map, you realize that people mostly search by company name, and, while you do have those names on some pages, you make it tougher for users to browse those categories.
-So you rearrange your products and end up with something like this:
+So you rearrange your products and set the filter with something like this:

-Never simply stop and forget about doing keyword mapping.
+Creating a keyword map once will save you tons of time and work in future.
+Never simply do and forget about your keyword mapping.
 It's not a "one-and-done" type thing at all, but a continuous process of rearranging and finding the best possible combinations of keywords and pages.
 It is a natural continuation of keyword research, and should be treated as such.

 As your overall marketing priorities change, so should you always keep your map updated to reflect those priorities.
 What's important for you is to always keep a hand on the pulse of what's ranking at the moment, and apply the changes in due time.